 Although simple and subtle in nature, light grey can be a nice accent color.
 Pair it with white in a kitchen to create a stylish, airy, and modern design.

-Wood is a very common material often used for making furniture.
-However, it can also be a really nice accent material and you can use its aesthetic to add warmth and contrast to your kitchen design.
+Wood is common for making furniture.
+However, it’s also good for accent material.
+Take advantage of its aesthetic to add warmth and contrast in your design.

 Another interesting and subtle way in which you can make your grey kitchen cabinets look more natural is by pairing them with other furniture pieces and surfaces that have similar colors.

 This apartment interior by QUADRUM STUDIO is a nice example in this sense.